crosser/pam_pcsc_cr/README.md

 Slot 2 is the default.
 Secret must be supplied when creating the file, and when modifying the file in the absense of the token.
 Password is used to construct the challenge.
 If not supplied empty string is used.
-The pam module also used empty string when given "noaskpass" argument, so this can be used for "one factor" authentication mode with token only.
+The pam module also uses empty string when given "noaskpass" argument, so this can be used for "one factor" authentication mode with token only.
 Payload is a string that can be optionally injected as the PAM authentication token after successful authentication; subsequent PAM